roofrack/dotfiles/bin/tmux-sessions/Readme.md

 session setup files using these two scripts.

 TODO: Make the ui more user friendly.
-It is very quick and easy if you already understand tmux commands but could be improved to only show the user input options rather than all the other stuff such as variables and other commands not directly related to user inputs.
+It is very quick and easy if you already understand tmux commands but could be improved to only show the disired user input options rather than all the other stuff such as variables and commands not directly related to user inputs.

 # Directories & scripts